sugarlabs/GSoC/Ideas-2025.md

 In particular, our focus will be on achieving the following objectives:

-- Train an open-source LLM using music-heavy project data to generate sample code.
 - Extend the sample widget to support user prompts for AI-generated sound samples.
 - Develop an LLM-based generative AI backend to produce high-quality, relevant sound samples.
 - Build a high-performance API using FastAPI to streamline interactions between the widget and the LLM.